Jumaruba/LPL-solutions/README.md

 # LPL_solutions
 Here you can find some solutions of the book __"Language Proof and Logic"__.
-Some files are in __prf__ format, which means that it needs to be visualized at the Fitch program.
+Some files are in __prf__ format, which means it needs to be visualized at the Fitch program.
 With the update (_01 semptember 2019_) __each file can be visualized as jpg format__.

 __If you are not finding a specific problem, search on [All_Files](https://github.com/Jumaruba/LPL-solutions/tree/master/All_Files).
 If you still didn't find it, write a report on [Issues](https://github.com/Jumaruba/LPL-solutions/issues)__